vseanclark/MCW-Azure-security-and-management/Hands-on lab/Before the HOL - Azure security and management.md

 8. Once the deployment is complete, move on to the next exercise.

-### Task 2: Connect to LABVM & download and unzip student files
+### Task 2: Connect to LABVM and download and unzip student files

 1. Move back to the Portal page on your local machine and wait for **LABVM** to show the Status of **Running**.
 Once it is running, select **Connect** to open the 'Connect to virtual machine' blade.